ansible/ansible-risk-insight/ansible_risk_insight/rules/111_parameterized_import_role.md

 ##  parameterized import role
-The `parameterized import role` rule identifies whether a task imports or includes a parameterized role.
+The `parameterized import role` rule checks whether a task imports or includes a parameterized role.

 ### Problematic code